Flymetothemoon93/GMFPIdentifier/README.md

 1. Run HMMER to identify transposable element-related proteins.
 2. Filter the HMMER results to retain high-confidence TE protein predictions.
 3. Extract relevant protein sequences for further analysis.
-4. (Optional) Run InterProScan to annotate these sequences with functional information if `INTERPROSCAN_PATH` is set.
+4. Run InterProScan to confirm that the filtered sequences are true transposon-related proteins, removing false positives.

 ## Troubleshooting